anderulf/TET4190-Power_Electronics_project/README.md

 # TET4190-Power_Electronics_project
+\n

-This project has multiple files used to calculate different components written in python and matlab
+This project has multiple files used to calculate different components written in python and matlab\n
+\n

-To run the inductor design algorithm:
+To run the inductor design algorithm:\n
-  Under inductor design (make sure auxillary.py is in same folder) run main.py
+  Under inductor design (make sure auxillary.py is in same folder)\n run main.py\n

-To run the capacitor choice script:
+To run the capacitor choice script:\n
-  Under capacitor
+  Under capacitor\n
-  run capacitor_choice.m
+  run capacitor_choice.m\n